From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 This man was so respected in American society that The New York Times published his Christmas greetings to Americans every year.
 Columbia University President Nicholas Butler received an award in 1931 for his efforts to maintain peace: he actively advocated the implementation of the aforementioned Briand-Kellogg Pact and became a key person in the formation of the Carnegie Endowment for International Peace.

-At the same time, he advocated the participation of the United States in the First World War, and subsequently - against the accession of Washington to the League of Nations.
+At the same time, he advocated US participation in the First World War, and subsequently opposed Washington’s accession to the League of Nations.

 On the subject: Insidious 'affectionate killer': for which they gave the Nobel Prize in medicine